José Guilherme

 José Guilherme de Lima Costa (born 16 March 2005), known as José Guilherme or Zé Guilherme, is a Brazilian professional footballer who plays as a left-back for Bahia.

 Career

-Born in Fortaleza, Ceará, Mila joined Grêmio's youth setup in 2021, after representing Portuguesa and Palmeiras.
+Born in Fortaleza, Ceará, José Guilherme joined Grêmio's youth setup in 2021, after representing Portuguesa and Palmeiras.
 He signed his first professional contract with the former on 28 July 2022, after agreeing to a three-year deal.

 José Guilherme made his senior debut on 14 February 2024, coming on as a late substitute for fellow youth graduate Wesley Costa in a 0–0 Campeonato Gaúcho away draw against Ypiranga-RS.
 He made his Série A debut on 14 April, replacing Cuiabano in a 2–1 loss at Vasco da Gama.

 On 16 January 2025, Zé Guilherme signed with Bahia.